KaiDMML/FakeNewsNet/README.md

 # FakeNewsNet

 **Please use the current up-to-date version of dataset**:

 1) User may post same news several times, and this frequency information is added;
 2) User features are updated.
+3) News contents are updated.
+The original URLs of fake news may be revoked which makes the news content to be unavailable.
+We search the title and obtain the news contents for the news piece from other sources.

 This is a repository for an ongoing data collection project for fake news research at ASU.
 We describe and compare FakeNewsNet with other existing datasets in [Fake News Detection on Social Media: A Data Mining Perspective].
 We also perform a detail analysis of FakeNewsNet dataset, and build a fake news detection model on this dataset in [Exploiting Tri-Relationship for Fake News Detection]